Kodoo-Ltd/alcohol-excise/README.md

 The UK legislation is laid down in [HMRC notice 226](https://www.gov.uk/government/publications/excise-notice-226-beer-duty/excise-notice-226-beer-duty--2).
 Other EU countries work under similar rules.

-This software is Free and Open source and is available on my [Github](https://github.com/jamescs50/Odoo-Excise)
+This software is Free and Open source.
 ### Installation

 You must have the Inventory (stock) module installed before you install the Excise module.
 Clone the repository into the custom add-ons folder defined in your Odoo configuration file.
 After updating your Apps list the Excise-Alcohol app will become available for installation.